k9w/instructions/git.md

 # Cloning

-On the server where we made 'dotfiles.git' earlier, we could clone it into my home folder there with.
+On the server where we made 'dotfiles.git' earlier, we could clone it into my home folder on the same server.

 ```
 9$ cd ~